 - raising people’s awareness on the vital importance of soils.

-- Andriotto Financial Services team is an official advisors of the European Commission for Horizon 2020
+- Andriotto Financial Services’ team is an official advisor of the European Commission for Horizon Europe.

-- Participating in Horizon 2020 is an ambitious challenge; however, we have one of the highest success rates between our European competitors.
+- Participating in Horizon Europe is an ambitious challenge.
+AFS has one of the highest success rates amongst our European competitors.